diffqc/dqc/docs/getstart/contribute.rst

 If you want to implement a new feature or simulation, please raise an issue on the :github:`Github page <issues>` before starting your work.
-It will be reviewed if the feature is suitable for dqc.
+It will be reviewed if the feature is suitable for DQC.
 If approved, you are welcome to make a pull request.
 We can also give pointers on how to implement the feature if you don't know where to start.